 Course Conditions

 Course factors such as grass type, wind, and weather can all have a significant impact on wedge distance.
 Soft grass may minimize roll, allowing the ball to stop quicker, but solid grass allows for more roll-out.
 Wind can either help or hurt your shot, adding or deleting substantial distance depending on its direction and strength.
 Wet conditions may also shorten distance due to reduced roll and softer landings.
-Understanding how these variables affect your shots allows you to make better club choices and changes while playing.
+Understanding how these variables affect your shots allows you to make better golf club choices and changes while playing.

 7 Pro Tips for Perfecting Your Wedge Distances